pajtai/express-static-file-cache/README.md

-# express-static-cache
+# express-static-file-cache

 ```
-npm install --save express-static-cache
+npm install --save express-static-file-cache
 ```

-Middleware to cache your jade templates as static html.
+Middleware to cache your Jade templates as static html.
 The api gives you the ability to wholesale clear the cache as needed.
 As a side effect, also gives you the ability to pod organize your jade templates with the middlewares that show them.

 Streaming to return content to the user is faster than compiling the entire response first.
 Static files are streamed